-Once registered on the PP registration the following risks increase comparing on and off roll
+Once registered on the PP registration the following risks increase

-- Attendance Persistent absence three times as likely Consistent Trend - Homework @3x as likely to submit homework less than 'Mostly' a an increase from last year.
+- Attendance -Persistent absence twice as likely (a reduction from 6-7 times more likely) Consistent Trend - Homework @2x as likely to submit homework less than 'Mostly' a reduction from twice as likely last year, although this is probably a result of reductions of non PP children.
+3 times more likely to submit homework never or rarely.
 Consistent Trend - Behaviour Pupil premium children present more than 4X the risk with 'extremely high risk' being almost entirely pupil premium.
-Moderate + risk 7x.
-Consistent Trend - Play supervision 3x proportion of non PP. Both PP and NON PP have increased use of play supervision however proportions continue to be significantly different - increasing trend - Friendships more than 3X as likely to have minor+ friendship issues. @ five times more likely to have significant+ issues.
-Consistent Trend - Medical and first aid There is a broad increase for children on roll.
-However, pupil premium are more likely to visit frequently+.
-At "Very Frequently" there is a clear increase for PP @2x.
-Increasing trend - SEN registration has increased for all children.
-The proportion of PP children is almost twice that of non PP. EHCP almost 3x PP. Securing essential progress given the likely secondary issues is then exceptionally challenging.
-Consistent Trend - Pastoral Team Support 3x PP. There is a significant increase in children supported this may be a recording issue from historical data.
-Reducing trend - Safeguarding @5 times more likely to require some form of external safeguarding.
-Non PP safeguarding has fallen significantly as a proportion.
-Increasing trend - Contextual Risk in excess of 80% of pupil premium children have a high+ contextual risk.
-This compares with 13% for non PP. Consistent Trend - Academic risk (High+) has increased for all pupils.
-PP children (52%) is more than non PP (32%) Consistent Trend - RWM estimates have reduced post covid for all children.
-PP estimates are notably lower than Non PP with 52% BELOW compared to 33%.
+Consistent Trend - Friendships more than twice as likely to have minor+ friendship issues. @ five times more likely to have significant+ issues.
+Consistent Trend - Medical and first aid Pupil premium are more likely to visit frequently+.
+Reducing trend - SEN twice the proportion of PP children are also SEN compared to non PP children.
+Securing progress given the secondary issues is then exceptionally challenging.
+It is therefore the secondary challenges that need to be aligned and addressed to secure a good foundation for progress.
 Consistent Trend

+- Contextual Risk in excess of 80% of pupil premium children have a high+ contextual risk.
+This compares with 15% for non PP (there are some underlying data factors that exacerbate this). - Safeguarding @6 times more likely to require some form of external safeguarding.
+Reducing trend - Academic risk (High+) for pupil premium children is more than double that of non PP Increasing trend